Jakub-Dz/sales-system/README.md

 - [x] Inventory from .json

 **Improvement for the next revision:**
-- [ ] Store prices as integers instead of floats
+- [ ] Store prices as integers instead of floats (GBX instead of GBP)
 - [ ] Make GUI resizable, use grid & sticky property
 - [ ] ...